Breadtag Sagas ©: Author Tony, 24 November 2017

 Posted from Kathmandu, Nepal

 Key Words: percent, percentage, food label, food labelling, breakfast cereals, sugar, Choice Magazine, David Gillespie, governments, obesity epidemic

 Breakfast Cereal Labelling

 I am being a bit unfair to Kellogg’s as the Frosties pack shown above is a couple of years old (2015).
 A new star system has been introduced which goes from half a star to 5 stars.
 Kelloggs is still manipulating but not as much and has removed the percentages from the front of the pack.
 Interestingly, I heard on the news that is Nestlé manipulating Milo to 4.5 stars because of using skim milk.
 Although no-one in the history of drinking Milo has ever done it with skim milk.
-Kellogg’s is also up to its old tricks as well.
+Kellogg’s is also up to its old tricks as well (Choice had link on this but no longer available).
 So don’t feel sorry for them.
 I still think it is outrageous that a breakfast cereal can pretend not to be full of sugar by trading on another product skim milk and a large dose of the watery substance.
 A very good reason for you to be conscious of the actual constituents of food products on the supermarket shelf and elsewhere.
 Governments are duplicitous in not introducing food labelling that actually helps consumers, but then that is unfortunately what we expect of our politicians.

 David Gillespie is a lawyer who was obese, lethargic and sleep deprived.
 He cut sugar from his diet, lost weight and became slim trim and fired up.